Technical reference

 Runtime architecture

 The plugin system spans four layers, each with a distinct role.
-Understanding how they interact is essential for making good architectural decisions in your plugin.
+Understanding how they interact helps you choose the right tool for each job in your plugin.

 The SDK client

 The SDK is intentionally thin.
 It does not cache data, retry failed requests, or manage UI state.
-Those decisions belong to the plugin author.
+Those decisions belong to you.

 import { TaikuPlugin } from "@taiku/plugin-sdk";